keploy/community-blog/cmh36231l000302jigsfydkqv.md

 ## FAQs

 ### 1\.
-How Do I Determine the Time Complexity of My Code?
+How Is Time Complexity Different from Code Complexity?

-Time complexity indicates the increase in code runtime as the input is scaled.
-You can determine it by examining loops, recursion, or nested operations, and then expressing it in Big O notation (e.g. O(n), O(n²), etc.).
-There are tools available that will analyze your code for complexity automatically (code-complexity-analyzers, etc.).
+Time complexity measures how a program’s execution time grows with input size, usually expressed using Big O notation.
+Code complexity focuses on how difficult the code is to read, understand, test, and maintain, based on factors like logic, structure, and dependencies.

+**Both matter:** time complexity affects performance, while code complexity impacts maintainability and testing.

 ### 2\.
 What Does Cognitive Complexity of Code Mean?